Enschede is a medium-sized town near the German border, situated in the east of the Netherlands in the province of Overijssel.

-- The city of Enschede has a cooperative with two, so called, ‘partner-cities’: Palo Alto in Silicon Valley, California, USA (since the eighties) and the Chinese harbour city of Dalian (since 2009).
+- The city of Enschede has a cooperative with two, so called, ‘partner-cities’: Palo Alto in Silicon Valley, California, USA (since the 80s) and the Chinese harbour city of Dalian (since 2009).

 - Originally, this region was very much linked to the region of Münster in Germany, with which it shared the principal religion: Roman Catholicism.

-- The language spoken in Twente is not quite the official Dutch of the Netherlands, but uses a rather specific accent.
+- The language spoken in Twente is not quite the official Dutch as spoken in the Netherlands, but uses a rather specific accent.
 One of the main differences is that you will not hear the last “n” of a word.

-- Enschede has existed as a city for about 650 years and is now The Netherlands’ tenth largest city.
+- Enschede has existed as a city for about 650 years and is now the 10th largest city in the Netherlands.

 About Saxion Enschede

-From 1998 till 2001 a lot of hard work was done to build a new campus in Enschede.
+From 1998 until 2001, a lot of hard work was put into building a new campus in Enschede.

-The building is the first real 'City campus' in Holland.
+The building is the first real 'City Campus' in the Netherlands.
 It doesn't look like a traditional school at all.
 Characteristic to the building are the pavilions, which lodge different types of education.

-The campus does not consist of just classrooms but also of study group- and individual working spaces, the so-called ‘study landscape’.
+The campus does not consist of just classrooms, but also of working spaces for individuals or study groups, the so-called ‘study landscape’.

 Location and more

-The City campus is situated in a quiet green part of the town, next to the city park and only a few minutes walking away from bus and train station and the lovely town centre.
+The City Campus is situated in a quiet green part of the town, next to the city park and only a few minutes walking distance from the bus and train station, and the lovely town centre.

 The campus has a lot to offer: restaurants, an espresso bar and a theatre.
 These facilities all contribute to a pleasant stay.